AleLep/home-manager/README.md

 ## Features
 * Display task sorted and grouped by date
-* Add and delete tasks
+* Add, edit and delete tasks
 * Mark as completed

 ### In the future